MS and MA Requirements

 - A Master’s or Ph.D. student may also satisfy the computer language requirement by passing an approved one semester undergraduate course on computer programming at any university.

 - If the course title title on the transcript is not self-explanatory, then a syllabus, text or other information may be required.
-In all cases where there is some question about whether a course fulfills the requirement the Graduate Director will decide in consultation with the Faculty Computer Chair and possibly others from the Graduate Committee.
+In all cases where there is some question about whether a course fulfills the requirement the Graduate Director will decide in consultation with the Graduate Committee.

 Students entering at the Master’s level must pass one of the written Ph.D. qualifying exams.
 Master’s candidates must also pass an oral exam conducted by the the student’s Master’s Committee after the completion of the thesis or project.